cezarypiatek/MappingGenerator/README.md

 [The reasons behind why I don't use AutoMapper](https://cezarypiatek.github.io/post/why-i-dont-use-automapper/)

 ## Further Development
 If you find this extension useful (you feel it helps you on the daily basis) you can support further development by buying me a coffee (it's simple, just click the button below).
-Sometimes it's hard to stay awake till midnight implementing new features, coffee helps me with that.
-I'm really appreciate for your support.
+Sometimes it's hard to stay awake till midnight implementing new features, coffee helps me with that. .
+I really appreciate your support in any form.

 [![](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/tmAJLYvWy)